-Contract Negotiation Managers typically list a handful of skills they use on the job.
+Contract Negotiation Managers usually report a few specific skills.
 Those who have experience with Contract Negotiation, Negotiation, and Contract Management can expect to be compensated well for these skills.
-At the other end of the pay range are skills like Contract Management.
-Those familiar with Contract Management also tend to know Negotiation.
+At the other end of the pay range are skills like Contract Management and Negotiation.
+The majority of those who know Contract Management also know Negotiation.

 Pay by Experience Level for Contract Negotiation Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.